Quintus/cinch-plugins/README.md

 This repository currently provides the following plugins:

+Echo
+: Makes Cinch echo messages.

 Fifo
 : Opens a FIFO which echoes everything written to it into IRC.

+GithubCommits
+: Uses the HttpServer plugin to create a listener for GitHub’s post-commit webhook that pastes freshly pushed commits into IRC.

 HttpServer
 : Adds a HTTP server facility to cinch, using Sinatra and Thin.
   This plugin is not meant to be used standalone, but you can built your own request-accepting plugins on top of it.

-GithubCommits
-: Uses the HttpServer plugin to create a listener for GitHub’s post-commit webhook that pastes freshly pushed commits into IRC.

 LinkInfo
 : When Cinch spots a link, he follows it and pastes the returned HTML’s `title` and `description` meta tags into the channel.

+Logging
+: A plugin for creating message-only logfiles you can publish somewhere.

 PidFile
 : Allows you to create a PID file for your Cinch process.

+Self
+: This is not a plugin, but rather a helper for writing plugins that make Cinch understand messages with start by Cinch’s nickname followed by a colon.
+See the Echo plugin’s code for a simple example using the ::recognize method provided by this helper.

 Many plugins are highly configurable, so you really want to check out each plugin’s documentation at the top of the respective plugin file.